yajthequeen/beyondvelocity161/README.md

 The color was inspired to the organization color scheme.
 The default font of the html was used.

------ This website is running at http://beyondvelocity.pythonanywhere.com/ as of June 28, 2021 | 8:30 AM
+----- This website is running at http://beyondvelocity.pythonanywhere.com/ as of June 28, 2021 | 9:30 AM.
+As of this writing the database has 129 accounts and 14 applications.
+The respondents for the were Beyond Velocity Followers.
+We also asked them to give there experiences as they try our system.
+The bugs that we include here are some of the common user experiences.

 The Developers and the Organization contact details. abrevilla@up.edu.ph